 Method 4: repair install Windows

-Here take Windows 10 as an example.
-If you are running Windows 7, please turn to reinstalling Windows 7 without losing files.
+Take Windows 10 as an example.
+For Windows 7 users, please turn to reinstalling Windows 7 without losing files.

 1. Sign in to an administrator account in Windows 10.